FC ST. PAULI

 Expected Ticket Availability

-Given the club's enormous popularity both home and abroad (merchandise sales are greater than all but three of Germany's biggest clubs), St. Pauli tickets are extremely hard to come by with season ticket holders and club members (35,000 at the last count) hoovering up most allocations.
-Home games nearly always sell-out and unfortunately demand is likely to exceed supply for the foreseeable future.
+Given the club's enormous popularity both home and abroad (merchandise sales are greater than all but three of Germany's biggest clubs), St. Pauli tickets are extremely hard to come by.
+Season ticket holders and club members hoover up most allocations leaving only 2,500 tickets per home match for everyone else to fight over and unfortunately demand is likely to exceed supply for the foreseeable future.

 Your only option now would be to head to the ground and ask around for people who may have a ticket they'd be willing to sell you.
 And if, as expected, there aren't any spares to be had then at least it's only a short walk back to the bars of The Reeperbahn where you can drown your sorrows with a few pints of Astra and tell everyone your sad tale.